localstack/aws-json-term-matcher/README.md

 ### Documentation
 For more information about the original JSON term matching feature in AWS CloudWatch Logs, check out the [official AWS documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html#matching-terms-json-log-events).

+## Contributing

+Contributions are welcome and appreciated!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.